-The Centro de Astrobiologia (CAB), a joint center of Consejo Superior de Investigaciones Cientificas - Instituto Nacional de Tecnica Aeroespacial (CSIC-INTA), is providing a weather monitoring station contributed by the Spanish government and to be carried by the Mars Science Laboratory rover.
+The Centro de Astrobiologia (CAB), a joint center of Consejo Superior de Investigaciones Cientificas - Instituto Nacional de Tecnica Aeroespacial (CSIC-INTA), provided a weather monitoring station contributed by the Spanish government and carried by the Mars Science Laboratory rover.

-The Rover Environmental Monitoring Station will measure and provide daily and seasonal reports on atmospheric pressure, humidity, ultraviolet radiation at the Martian surface, wind speed and direction, air temperature, and ground temperature around the rover.
+REMS measures and provides daily and seasonal reports on atmospheric pressure, humidity, ultraviolet radiation at the Martian surface, air temperature, and ground temperature around the rover.

-A suite of infrared sensors on one of the booms (Boom 1) will measure the intensity of infrared radiation emitted by the ground, which will provide an estimate of ground temperature.
-These data will provide the basis for computing ground temperature.
-A sensor on the other boom (Boom 2) will track atmospheric humidity.
-Both booms will carry sensors for measuring air temperature.
+Two small booms extend from the rover mast.
+A suite of infrared sensors on one of the booms (Boom 1) measures the intensity of infrared radiation emitted by the ground, which provides an estimate of ground temperature.
+A sensor on the other boom (Boom 2) tracks atmospheric humidity.
+Both booms carry sensors for measuring air temperature.

-An array of detectors on the rover deck that are sensitive to specific frequencies of sunlight will measure ultraviolet radiation at the Martian surface and correlate it with changes in the other environmental variables.
+On the rover deck is an array of detectors that are sensitive to specific frequencies of sunlight.
+These measure ultraviolet radiation at the Martian surface and correlate it with changes in the other environmental variables.